Transipedia/Annotate-contigs/README.md

 This tool takes a k-mer/contig table as input and produces an annotation file with mapping information for each k-mer/contig including position, intron/exon/intergenic location, gene name, CIGAR etc. Should work with any reference genome and annoattion as input.
+In this pipeline, we use two alignment tools, STAR and Minimap2.
+STAR is used for aligning sequences that are 200 bases or shorter, while Minimap2 is used for aligning sequences longer than 200 bases.

 This tool was initially thought as a less restrictive alternative to [DEkupl-annotation](https://github.com/Transipedia/dekupl-annotation).
 So many of its aspects are similar.